MIVILUDES

-The MIVILUDES (Mission interministérielle de vigilance et de lutte contre les dérives sectaires; Interministerial Mission of Vigilance and Combat against Sectarian Drifts) is a French government agency, created by presidential decree in 2002.
-It is charged with observing and analyzing the phenomenon of cult movements, coordinating the government response, informing the public about the risks arising from sectarian aberrations and facilitating the implementation of actions to aid the victims.
+The Interministerial Mission for Vigilance and Action Against Sectarian Aberrations (Mission interministérielle de vigilance et de lutte contre les dérives sectaires, MIVILUDES) is a French government agency created by presidential decree in 2002.
+It is charged with observing and analyzing the phenomenon of cult movements, coordinating the government response, informing the public about the risks arising from sectarian aberrations, and facilitating the implementation of actions to aid the victims.

 Functions

 According to the first article of the Decree Number 2002–1392 of 28 November 2002, the MIVILUDES is charged with: